ipdk-io/stratum-deps/docs/change-history.md

 - Implement `--debug`, `--release`, and `--reldeb` options to specify the CMake build configuration.

-- Implement `--config` option to configure cmake without building.
+- Implement `--no-build` option to configure cmake without building.

 - Change default build scope from `--minimal` to `--full`.
   (make-host-deps)